-Varying gaming laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.
-Therefore, OnlineBettingSites.com has compiled a large country-by-country database of recommendations for gamblers around the world.
+Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

-Below, readers will find recommendations tailored to their countries of residence.
-The list of betting sites immediately following this introduction is geotargeted by IP address to show relevant recommendations to readers from various countries.
+Readers will find recommendations tailored to their countries of residence and a list of betting sites geotargeted by IP address to show relevant recommendations to readers from any country.

-Readers can scroll down further for more information about online sports betting and gambling around the world.
-Each of our country pages provides targeted recommendations of where to play online safely, an explanation of local gaming law and other key information related to currencies, licensing information and more.
+Each of our country-specifc pages provides targeted recommendations of where to bet online safely, an explanation of local gambling law, and other key information related to currencies, licensing information, and more.

 Best International Betting Sites